conductor-sdk/conductor-python/README.md

 SDK requires connecting to the Conductor server and optionally supplying with authentication parameters.

 Lets setup connectivity to the Conductor server:
->[:note]
+> [!note]
-> The following is ONLY required when connecting to a remote server or if your
+> CONDUCTOR_SERVER_URL is required if the server APIs are not running on http://localhost:8080/api
-> CONDUCTOR_AUTH_KEY and CONDUCTOR_AUTH_SECRET are only required if your server requires authentication (e.g Orkes hosted)
+> CONDUCTOR_AUTH_KEY and CONDUCTOR_AUTH_SECRET are only required if your server requires authentication (e.g. Orkes hosted)
 ```shell

 export CONDUCTOR_SERVER_URL=https://play.orkes.io/api